faenrandir/a_careful_examination/documents/questions/questions.md

 1. The Joseph Smith Papers Project [historical introduction to the 1832 First Vision](http://www.josephsmithpapers.org/paper-summary/history-circa-summer-1832/1#historical-intro) states, "In the early 1830s, when this history was written, it appears that Joseph Smith had not broadcast the details of his first vision of Deity.
 The history of the church, as it was then generally understood, began with the gold plates."
 Why does it appear that Joseph Smith did not tell anyone about the First Vision until well after the founding of the Church?

 1. Why does it appear that Joseph Smith did not tell anyone about the restoration of the Melchizedek Priesthood [for several years](https://www.fairmormon.org/answers/Mormonism_and_priesthood/Restoration/Melchizedek/Date)?
-And why did Joseph Smith [retro-fit Book of Commandment revelations with Priesthood restoration stories](https://en.wikipedia.org/wiki/Book_of_Commandments#Content_of_the_Book_of_Commandments)?
+And why did Joseph Smith [retro-fit Book of Commandment revelations with Priesthood restoration stories](https://en.wikipedia.org/wiki/Book_of_Commandments#Content_of_the_Book_of_Commandments)? (see [full side-by-side BoC and D&C comparison](https://drive.google.com/file/d/0B6ItuDdVWOO8X2JqTlVCb3E5dTg/view))

 ## Adam and Eve